danswer-ai/danswer/backend/tests/integration/README.md

 ## Ideas for integration testing design
 ### Combine the "test" and "manager" classes
 This could make test writing a bit cleaner by preventing test writers from having to pass around objects into functions that the objects have a 1:1 relationship with.

+### Rework VespaClient
+Right now, its used a fixture and has to be passed around between manager classes.
+Could just be built where its used